ad-tra/adtra.me/data/blog_markdown/re_cb.md

  ua-parser-js.js
  ```

-## What Private Information Does Collegeboard Collect.
+## What Private Information Does Collegeboard Collect?

 CB uses, primarily, [sentry.io](sentry.io) to track users on test day.
 The reported data that the CB saves includes: